tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 ### 3b.
 Node Components

+`The Nodes components are responsible for running containerized applications. `

 The Node Components is responsible of deploying, monitoring and maintaining the Pods running on the node, Provides Pod Networking connectivity and provide reporting about the Pod status to the control plan.
 The Node components will be running on all the nodes in the cluster Master Nodes or Worker Nodes.

 ---